 If you are in Baghdad, the highlight of the day is often the air shows visible from various parts of the city, in addition to the firing of a 21-gun salute to commemorate the army's founding anniversary.

-When and Where is the Official 2026 Military Parade?
+When and Where is the Official Military Parade 2026?

 The official celebration usually begins in the early morning hours of January 6th.
 The fixed location for this national event is the Grand Festivities Square in Baghdad.